bmcs-group/bmcs_shear_zone/README.md

 ## Discrete cracking within a shear zone

+The package includes the DIC driven modeling of the crack localization in the shear zone.
+The notebook demonstrating showing the mathematical formulation and the implementation concept, including examples can be launched

 The project implements a discrete crack propagation through a two dimensional domain cut out from a shear zone of a bended beam.